BatyshchevKirill/nlp-assignments/Assignment3/report.md

 **Test F1 score**: 0.47

 ## Best Solution
-The better solution in terms of the F1-score on the test set is a model based on BERT
+The better solution in terms of the F1-score on the test set is a model based on BERT.
+BERT-based models leverage contextualized word representations learned from large unlabeled corpora, allowing them to better capture semantic and syntactic information compared to dictionary-based approaches that rely on predefined lexicons and rules, resulting in superior performance for complex tasks like Nested Named Entity Recognition.